 The MCA’s Andrew W. Mellon Postdoctoral Curatorial Fellowship is intended to offer a significant opportunity for an emerging scholar to gain professional curatorial experience and to conduct research in a major museum setting.
-The Fellow will primarily be responsible for collection related research and scholarship, with additional duties as appropriate.
+The Fellow will primarily be responsible for collection-related research and scholarship, with additional duties as appropriate.
 The Fellow will assist in organizing a collection-based exhibition and will have the opportunity to organize at least one related public program during his or her tenure.
-This is a 12-month commitment, renewable for 1 additional year.
+This is a 12-month commitment, renewable for one additional year.
 The Fellow will be exposed to all aspects of curatorial operations and participates in internal and external communications on a daily basis.
-With a start date of February 2013, this full-time fellowship carries a stipend of $42,500 plus benefits.
+This full-time fellowship carries a stipend of $42,500 plus benefits.

 The MCA considers exceptional candidates in art history and related fields with a strong emphasis on art historical research and methodology.
 Qualified applicants must hold a Ph.D (or international equivalent), ideally obtained within no more than 3–5 years of application.
 The MCA is an Equal Opportunity Employer.

-The Fellowship is a 12-month commitment, renewable for 1 additional year.
+The Fellowship is a 12-month commitment, renewable for one additional year.
 The deadline will be posted when the position becomes available.